Instruction and Student Services Divisions

 Dr. Tami Pearson, Associate Dean

 The School of Continuing Education provides a variety of noncredit courses and certificates as well as comprehensive offerings of fee-based, not-for-credit community services classes and contract training.
-Students can earn noncredit Certificates of Competency and Certificates of Completion in a variety of Career Technical/Vocational areas.
+Students can earn noncredit Certificates of Competency and Certificates of Completion in Basic Skills, Career Technical/Vocational, and English as a Second Language areas.
 Programs within the Division provide orientation, assessment, educational planning, and embedded counseling services.

 The School of Continuing Education programs include:

 - Adult Basic Education